jwvillain/quickPCR/README.md

 </details>
 <br>

-Generate plot of the RQV values to get a quick view of the data.
+Generate plot of the AU values to get a quick view of the data.
 Use "?quickPlot" to see more information on how to customize plots.

 ``` r
 qPCR_plot2<-quickPlot(data_df = subset(ZScore_AU_noNormalize, ZScore_AU_noNormalize[,3] == "LGR5"),